 Spouse of Eileen McCormick, Regis class of 1978, Peter Langenus is a practicing lawyer at Schnader Harrison Segal and Lewis, LLP in New York.
 His focus is on litigation arising out of all aspects of the manufacture and sale of goods.
 He serves as national coordinating counsel for domestic and off-shore manufacturers.
 A former U.S. Army Reserve Colonel, Mr. Langenus is also a trustee of the U.S. Army War College Foundation and Commander, Post 653 Veterans of Foreign Wars in New Canaan, CT.
 Mr. Langenus has a degree in English literature from the University of Notre Dame and a law degree from New York University School of Law.

 Peter Madras is a transplant and vascular surgeon retired from the Beth Israel Deaconess Medical Center, associate professor of Surgery at Harvard Medical School and lecturer at the Sloan School of Management of MIT.
 He previously served as medical director of Grace Biomedical, and was appointed by Governor Weld to two terms on the Massachusetts Board of Registration in Medicine.
 He also served six years on the National Board of Medical Examiners.
 Following retirement from an active surgical career, Dr. Madras founded Asentral, Inc., a commercial Institutional Review Board.
-He currently serves on the boards of two start-up companies and is president of the Medical Development Group of Boston, an association of professional scientists, physicians, engineers, lawyers, corporate managers, and investors with a common interest in Medical R&D. Dr. Madras received his bachelor’s degree from Sir George Williams University in Montreal and his medical degree from McGill University Medical School.
+He currently serves on the boards of two start-up companies and is president of the Medical Development Group of Boston, an association of professional scientists, physicians, engineers, lawyers, corporate managers, and investors with a common interest in medical research and development.
+Dr. Madras received his bachelor’s degree from Sir George Williams University in Montreal and his medical degree from McGill University Medical School.

 Sister Rosemary, Regis College class of 1970, received her master’s of divinity degree in theology from Weston Jesuit School of Theology and her master’s of education degree in reading and language arts from Boston University.
 She was adjunct faculty at Boston College’s Institute of Religious Education and Pastoral Ministry and continues to teach in the post-master’s certificate program in spiritual formation at Boston College School of Theology and Ministry.
 She has served on boards of many of the CSJ sponsored ministries and is also a seasoned spiritual director and retreat presenter.